Alice Walker: Writing career

 Walker wrote the poems that would culminate in her first book of poetry, entitled Once, while she was a student in East Africa and during her senior year at Sarah Lawrence College.
 Walker would slip her poetry under the office door of her professor and mentor, Muriel Rukeyser, when she was a student at Sarah Lawrence.
 Rukeyser then showed the poems to her literary agent.
 Once was published four years later by Harcourt Brace Jovanovich.

 Following graduation, Walker briefly worked for the New York City Department of Welfare, before returning to the South.
 She took a job working for the Legal Defense Fund of the National Association for the Advancement of Colored People in Jackson, Mississippi.
 Walker also worked as a consultant in Black history to the Friends of the Children of Mississippi Head Start program.
 She later returned to writing as writer-in-residence at Jackson State University (1968–69) and Tougaloo College (1970–71).
 In addition to her work at Tougaloo College, Walker published her first novel, The Third Life of Grange Copeland, in 1970.
 The novel explores the life of Grange Copeland, an abusive, irresponsible sharecropper, husband and father.

+During this period, Walker published her work in small feminist and lesbian publications in the South associated with the women in print movement, including Sinister Wisdom and Feminary.
+The women in print movement was an effort by second-wave feminists to establish alternative communications networks of feminists publications, presses, and bookstores created by and for women.
+Later, at the inaugural National Feminist Bookstore Week in 1995, Walker signed a "feminist writer's pledge" proclaiming the significance of feminist and lesbian presses, along with Jewelle Gomez, Tee Corinne, Dorothy Allison, and Blanche McCrary Boyd.

 In 1973, before becoming editor of Ms. magazine, Walker and literary scholar Charlotte D. Hunt discovered an unmarked grave they believed to be that of Zora Neale Hurston in Ft.
 Pierce, Florida.
 Walker had it marked with a gray marker stating ZORA NEALE HURSTON / A GENIUS OF THE SOUTH / NOVELIST FOLKLORIST / ANTHROPOLOGIST / 1901–1960.
 The line "a genius of the south" is from Jean Toomer's poem Georgia Dusk, which appears in his book Cane.
 Hurston was actually born in 1891, not 1901.

 Walker's 1975 article "In Search of Zora Neale Hurston", published in Ms. magazine and later retitled "Looking for Zora", helped revive interest in the work of this Afro-American writer and anthropologist.